master5o1/lolcryption/README.md

 # lolcryption

-> learning how to make node modules, es6 modules and testing with tape.
+Made this so I could learn how to make node modules, npm packages, use babel + es6 and test with Tape.

+More information about lolcryption at [lolcryption.master5o1.com](http://lolcryption.master5o1.com/)

 ## Install